-When the fermentation is over, all of our ferments go into glass jars for retail purchase:
+When the fermentation process is complete, all of our ferments go into retail glass jars.

-The same goes for our Fermented Beet Kvass:
+The same applies to our other ferments, like our Fermented Beet Kvass.

-As you can see, it is simple with us, stoneware or glass!
+As you can see, it is simple in our case.
+It's either stoneware or glass!

-So if you are buying vegetables from somebody else, even in a BIO (Organic) store, you should always check on whether any type of plastic was used in any of the above described processes.
+So if you are buying vegetables from other producers, even in a BIO (Organic) store, you should always check on whether any type of plastic was used during their production processes.

-The cover picture has a wonderful book that has been translated into German - "Haltbar".
+The cover picture has a wonderful book written by Christopher & Kirsten Shockey.